 - 1099 MISC – Miscellaneous Income

 The IRS is no longer supplying more than one print copy per library branch of the popular Publication 17 Your Federal Income Tax for Individuals.
 The publication is available online at http://www.irs.gov/pub/irs-pdf/p17.pdf.
-This 288-page booklet is broken down into specific chapters for easy access.
-The IRS is also offering videos to help taxpayers file their 2014 taxes.
+The booklet is broken down into specific chapters for easy access.
+The IRS is also offering videos to help taxpayers file their 2015 taxes.

 State of Michigan tax forms and instruction booklets will be available at all library branches.
-They are generally shipped in February.
+They are generally shipped to libraries in February, but are already available on the State of Michigan website.
 Please contact your local branch to find out if forms and booklets have arrived.
-State of Michigan forms are also available online.

 All branches of the Monroe County Library System carry materials that can instruct patrons in income tax filing.
 Check out the Online Catalog and search for “income tax” to find locations and availability of these resources.

-IRS Free File - Free File is the fast, easy, and free way to prepare and e-file your federal taxes online if your AGI is $60,000 or less.
-Free File Fillable Forms can be used by everyone regardless of AGI.
+IRS Free File - Free File is the fast, easy, and free way to prepare and e-file your federal taxes online if your AGI is $62,000 or less, although Free File Fillable Forms can be used by everyone regardless of AGI.
 These forms are online versions of the paper forms and are designed for people comfortable preparing their own federal tax returns.
 State returns cannot be filed here.
-E-file is available beginning January 20, 2015.
+E-File becomes available January 15, 2015

-Michigan E-file 2014 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
+Michigan E-file 2015 – E-filing websites are available for taxpayers filing State of Michigan forms at E-file for FREE or E-file for a FEE.
 In most cases, adjusted gross incomes cannot exceed $60,000 to use the free option.
 According to the Michigan Treasury Department, e-filed returns are the safest, fastest, and easiest way to submit individual income taxes returns.
-Michigan E-file is available beginning January 20, 2015.

 Tax Tips with Carlotta Congioloso of H&R Block will be offered at the following Monroe County Library System branches:

 The MCOP will once again be offering free tax preparation help to low income residents.
-This service is by appointment only between February 3 and April 15, 2015.
+This service is by appointment only.
 Call 734-241-2775 to make an appointment.